-Also known as Custer’s Last Stand, the Battle of Little Bighorn was the most decisive Native American victory in their many battles against white settlers.
+Also known as Custer’s Last Stand, the Battle of Little Bighorn was a short-lived victory for Native Americans against the United States government.
 As you prepare to answer Battle of Little Bighorn APUSH questions, be sure to focus on the causes and long-term effects of the conflict.

 What is the Battle of Little Bighorn?

-In 1875, gold was discovered in South Dakota.
-Ignoring previous land treaties, the U.S. Army invaded the territory, intending to claim its resources for the United States.
+In 1874, gold was discovered in South Dakota.
+However, this finding provided a problem for the United States government.
+On the one hand, the gold found in the Black Hills of South Dakota had the potential to be a major economic boon for the United States; on the other, however, the Black Hills represented areas that were sacred to the Sioux, as well as provided valuable natural resources.
+Furthermore, the Black Hills were in the area designated for the Sioux according to the Treaty of 1868.
+Ignoring these previous land treaties, the 7th Cavalry of the United States army invaded the territory, intending to claim its resources for the United States.
 The government tried to force the Native Americans living there onto reservations, but this was met with resistance, leading to the Great Sioux War of 1876.

 Important years to note for the Battle of Little Bighorn: